Purp1eW0lf/AidensHoneyPot/README.md

 ## Change details

-A google chat API can be given in the script, to alert when the honeypot is used.
+A google chat API can be given in the script, to alert when the honeypot is used and what credential was attempted.
 It is currently commented out.

 ![image](https://user-images.githubusercontent.com/44196051/156535905-875a7c56-2d56-4e0c-9b7f-6193bfe59210.png)